Skip to Content

 spray bottle with water

-Once your plant’s roots are sufficiently long, you can transfer you plant to a well-aerated soil—or whatever soil is best for your plant.
-Don’t be surprised if it experienced a bit of shock after transfer.
+Once your plant’s roots are sufficiently long, you can transfer it to a well-aerated soil—or whatever soil is best for your plant.
+Don’t be surprised if it experiences a bit of shock after transfer.
 This is common.
 But transferring from moss to soil is generally much easier on the plant than transferring from water directly to soil!

-That’s because roots developed in soil are thicker, and the sphagnum moss mixture mimics that same environment.
+That’s because roots developed in soil are stronger, and the sphagnum moss mixture mimics an environment similar to soil.
 Water roots are thinner and very fragile.
 Since they have grown in water, they also aren’t as good as regulating water intake until they transition to soil roots.

-For more on plant propagation, check out my list of the easiest plants to propagate, my guide for snake plant propagation, my detailed post on propagating succulents from leaves and cuttings, and my DIY test tube propagation stand!
+For more, check out my list of the easiest plants to propagate, my guide for snake plant propagation, my tips for propagating succulents from leaves and cuttings!

 I love using little plastic cups for these moss propagations.
-We use the ones that Ramona’s stuff comes in at Chipotle 🙂 Here are a few pics to show you how I do it!
+Here are a few pics to show you how I do it!
+Make sure to use the same steps outlined in this guide, though—the moss should be moist, not wet, and you should take the lid off regularly to air things out.

 sphagnum moss propagation box